 Had opportunity met preparation?

-I had been diligently painting steadily, sometimes putting in 12-hour paint session on any given day.
-Additionally, I do a lot of design, scaling, cutting, canvas building from scratch, and on. . ..
-So, to get the opportunity to paint this utility box, was quite a thrill.
-Now, I know communities do this all the time, so it’s nothing new.
-However, the location is super dope, and I knew the artists would be decent, so I was excited to bring my A-game.
+I had been diligently painting steadily, sometimes putting in 12 hour paint seshs on any given day.
+Additionally, i do a lot of design, scaling, cutting, canvas building from scratch, and on. . . .
+So to get the opportunity to paint this utility box, was quite a thrill.
+Now, I know communities do this all the time, so ti's nothing new.
+However, the location is super dope, and I knew the artists would be pretty decent, so I was excited to bring my A-game.

 Ultimately, my "spot", was outside of the Ogden theater (directly in front of the box office) and is still there, which rules!